KKDZ: KTW

-The station received its first license, with the randomly issued call letters of KTW, on April 22, 1922.
+The station received its first license, with the randomly issued call sign of KTW, on April 22, 1922.
 The original licensee was the First Presbyterian Church of Seattle, located at the intersection of 7th Avenue and Spring Street.
 Construction was credited to "J. D. Ross, superintendent of the City Light Department, and James G. Priestly of the city chemist's department".
 Originally a 250-watt station, its debut broadcasts were made on May 14, 1922 from 11:00 a.m. to 12:30 p.m. and 7:30 to 9:30 p.m.
-One of the station's purposes was to provide religious services to twenty-two outlying mission houses and chapels that didn't have their own ministers.
+One of the station's purposes was to provide religious services to twenty-two outlying Presbyterian mission houses and chapels that didn't have their own ministers.

 KTW was originally licensed to use the single shared "entertainment" wavelength of 360 meters (833 kHz), and was one of the last stations to remain on that wavelength.
-In 1925 it switched to 660 kHz, followed in 1927 by a move to 760 kHz.
+In 1925, it switched to 660 kHz, followed in 1927, by a move to 760 kHz.
 On November 11, 1928, under the provisions of a major reallocation resulting from the Federal Radio Commission's (FRC) General Order 40, KTW was reassigned to 1270 kHz, shared with KFOA (now KKOL).
-In 1931 it moved to 1220 kHz, sharing this frequency with KWSC (now KWSU) in Pullman, Washington.
+In 1931, it moved to 1220 kHz, sharing this frequency with KWSC (now KWSU) in Pullman, Washington.
 On March 29, 1941, along with all the other stations on 1220 kHz, KTW moved to 1250 kHz, the frequency KTW and its successors have occupied ever since, as part of the implementation of the North American Regional Broadcasting Agreement.

 Commercial programming started in 1946.
 KTW was sold to David M Segal in 1964.
 A Top 40 format failed because KTW shared 1250 kHz with KWSU, Pullman, which had priority.
 KTW signed off at sunset, then signed on again at 11:15pm when KWSU, at Washington State University, signed off.
 The arrangement killed young listenership.
 The station’s 4 DJs… “Tom, Dick, Harry and Sam” worked out of the First Presbyterian Church cinderblock building studios at 710 Madison Street.
 Segal also established KTW-FM at 102.5 in 1964.
-FM listenership in Seattle was meager at best back then, outdistanced by Marketcasters KIXI-FM.
-KOL-FM was a popular "underground station" in the late 60s, simulcasting KOL (AM) 6a-6p, then "going underground" for the next 12 hours.
+FM listenership was meager in that era, when few radios were equipped to receive FM signals.
+KTW-FM was a popular "underground station" in the late 60s, simulcasting KOL (AM) 6 a.m. to 6 p.m., then "going underground" by playing progressive rock for the next 12 hours.